zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Suppose the _Less Wrong_ moderators wrote a post taking the "thirder" position on [the Sleeping Beauty problem](https://en.wikipedia.org/wiki/Sleeping_Beauty_problem).

+"some reasonable limit around 3000 words or so" (it's not a reasonable limit, if you get to talk more than the people you're arguing against!)

 [TODO: Preventing "Fights of Attrition" Is a Pretext for Stonewalling]